W4RH4WK/B.Sc.-Thesis/README.md

 ## Known Issues

-- [2015-04-30] A friend just showed me how badly I fu*ked up the communications protocol between the Android app and commboard.
-I use the newline character as termination for the commands, but since commands take arguments in the range from 0 to 255 one could break the protocol by using an argument with the value of the newline character.
-Apart from this he also told me that it's hard to regain synchronization with the command buffer after loosing connection.
+- `2015-04-30` Since the firmware's command buffer logic ignores `\r` (carriage return) and terminates on `\n` (linefeed), one cannot use the corresponding values as arguments.
+Just increment the value by one before sending, you won't notice the difference anyway.